faizuddin/py-crash-course/README.md

-# py-crash-course
-Python crash course for PMTC
+# Python crash course for UniKL-PMTC